missionpinball/mpf-docs/docs/code/introduction/variables_in_code.md

 Player variables are only accessible when a game is running.
 Be prepared that the current player may change in a multiplayer game.

-Inside a (game) mode you can access the current player using self.player.
-Alternatively, you can use self.machine.game.player but be aware that both self.machine.game and self.machine.game.player may be None.
+Inside a (game) mode you can access the current player using `self.player`.
+Alternatively, you can use `self.machine.game.player` but be aware that both `self.machine.game` and `self.machine.game.player` may be None.
+Using the current player is probably the most common use case, but you can as well access the player variable of a specific player in code.

 You can use player variables like this: